 Our synthesis across the three literature streams is scaffolded on the theoretical framework defined by Teece (1986), which we refine in two critical ways.
 First, we build a case for systematic increases in the importance and strength of complementary assets and appropriability regimes due to endogenous industry evolution forces to formally posit interactions among these factors.
 Second, based on the above literature review, we incorporate heterogeneity in the knowledge context within which new ventures originate their innovations.
-Our refined framework permits us to compare and contrast patterns in new firm formation and their performance across different knowledge contexts to formulate both stylized facts and propositions (Table 4).9 Our first set of stylized facts and propositions relate to differences within- and across- knowledge contexts, and the next set of propositions relates to implications for firm formation, entry patterns over the course of the industry life cycle, relationships with established firms, and performance.
+Our refined framework permits us to compare and contrast patterns in new firm formation and their performance across different knowledge contexts to formulate both stylized facts and propositions (Table 4).10 Our first set of stylized facts and propositions relate to differences within- and across- knowledge contexts, and the next set of propositions relates to implications for firm formation, entry patterns over the course of the industry life cycle, relationships with established firms, and performance.

-Evolutionary Changes in Complementary Assets and Appropriability Regimes

-Teece (1986) identified complementary assets, appropriability regimes, and industry life cycle as factors crucial in determining an innovator's ability to profit from an innovation.
-These three factors have direct effects on the new venture's ability to profit from innovation, and also interact with one another.
+Evolutionary Changes in Complementary Assets and Appropriability Regimes factors have direct effects on the new venture's ability to profit from innovation, and also interact with one another.
 While Teece (1986) formally developed a two-way interaction model between complementary assets and the appropriability regime, his treatment of the interaction of these factors with industry evolution was more ad-hoc.